-- The risk factors of children of addicted parents including those from the Adverse Childhood Experiences Study (ACEs)
+- The risk factors of children of addicted parents including those for the Adverse Childhood Experiences Study (ACEs)

 - Resiliency and protective factors needed to help children of addicted parents move toward health and healing

-- Tools and practices they can utilize in their work environment to reduce risks and increase resiliency and protective factors
+- Tools and practices that can be utilized in work environments to reduce risks and increase resiliency and protective factors

 - “Seven C’s to Help a Child Cope with Addiction”, Addiction Center, addictioncenter.com

 - el Guebaly, N. & Offord, D.R.
 (1997).
 The offspring of alcoholics: a critical review.
 American Journal of Psychiatry.

 - Reid, J., Macchetto, P., & Foster, S. (1999) No Safe Haven: Children of Substance-Abusing parents.
 Center of Addiction and Substance Abuse at Columbia University.

 - Werner, E.E., & Johnson, J. L. (2000).
 The role of caring adults in the lives of children of alcoholics.
 Children of Alcoholics: Selected Readings, Vol.2.